kiffit/Jobsearch_Web_Scraper/Design/Outcome_Summary.md

 Results appear directly in the terminal in a structured, readable format.

 ### Step 5: Export Data
-Users can save job listings as a CSV or JSON file by selecting an option in the terminal.
+Job listings are automatically saved to a csv file format.